TuentyFaiv/giveMeExperience/README.md

-# Give me experience
+# X Perience
-This is a project that will help you gain experience before getting a job
+This is a personal project, my goal is to be able to generate projects from various areas of study so that students gain experience and have less difficulty getting a job.

-Steps to install and run:

-- Intall dependeces:

-  `npm install`

-- Run development enviroment:

-  `npm run dev`

-### That is all
+## I'm still developing it